fodela/BackEnd_notes/deployment.md

 There are several benefits of using Containers over VMs:

 Size: Containers are much smaller than Virtual Machines (VM) and run as isolated processes versus virtualized hardware.
 VMs can be in GBs while containers are in MBs.

 Speed: Virtual Machines can be slow to boot and take minutes to launch.
 A container can spawn much more quickly typically in seconds.

 Composability: Containers are designed to be programmatically built and are defined as source code.
 Virtual Machines are often replicas of a conventional computer system.

+### Docker

+Docker is the most popular open-sourced container runtime tool that helps to build, test, and run containers.
+It is both a container system and a company.